darkdestiny0/darkdestiny0/README.md

 - 👋 Hi, I’m @darkdestiny0
 - 👀 I’m interested in Programing
-- 🌱 I’m currently learning React-Native
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on React-native
+- 💞️ I’m looking to collaborate on React
 - 📫 How to reach me ping me on mysterarjun@Gmail.com

 <!---